 7. What would be the workforce implications if your proposal was adopted?

 7a.
 Match Officials

-Click or tap here to enter text.

 7b.
 Coaches

-Click or tap here to enter text.

 7c.
 Other volunteers

-Click or tap here to enter text.

 8. What other administration support is required to successfully run your proposal?

-Click or tap here to enter text.

 8. Do you currently have any commercial partners associated to your proposal?
 Please list the partners and the expiration date of that partnership if applicable.
 This will inform the BUCS office as to any conflicts of interest that may arise when administering your offer within the sector.

-Click or tap here to enter text.